 - 1 Turn on both devices near each other.
 Note the power LEDs when you're done.
-The power LEDs should be steady green. - 2 Download the app to your smart phone and log into the MPro Mesh Router.
-You may need to forget your current WiFi connection on your smartphone.
+The power LEDs should be steady green. - 2 Download the MPro Mesh app on your smartphone.
+Scan the WiFi QR code or manually enter the SSID and password to connect to the MPro Mesh Router WiFi network.
+The QR code, SSID and password are on the MPro Mesh Router back label.